mathworks/Examples-RoadRunnerSimulinkCosimulation/README.md

 - MATLAB
 - Simulink
 - Automated Driving Toolbox&trade;
-- Computer Vision Toolbox&trade; (required by Automated Driving Toolbox)
+- Computer Vision Toolbox&trade (required by Automated Driving Toolbox)
-- Image Processing Toolbox&trade; (required by Computer Vision Toolbox)
+- Image Processing Toolbox&trade (required by Computer Vision Toolbox)
 - RoadRunner
 - RoadRunner Scenario
-- Vehicle Dynamics Blockset&trade; (only needed when running `handsOn05* and handsOn06*')
+- Vehicle Dynamics Blockset&trade (only needed when running `handsOn05* and handsOn06*')
-- Simulink 3D Animation&trade; (only needed when enabling 3D engine viewer in handsOn06*)
+- Simulink 3D Animation&trade (only needed when enabling 3D engine viewer in handsOn06*)
+- Simscape&trade (only needed when runnning handsOn07*)
+- Simscape Multibody&trade (only needed when runnning handsOn07*)
+- Stateflow&reg (only needed when runnning handsOn07*)

 <!-- This is the "Title of the contribution" that was approved during the Community Contribution Review Process -->